Maya-Hacker/python-games/craters/README.md

   - Wall collision handling

 ## How It Works
 Each crater uses ray-casting to detect nearby objects and feeds this data to a neural network that decides how to move.
-The neural network outputs control thrust (forward/backward) and rotation, creating emergent behavior patterns.
+The neural network outputs control thrust (forward/backward) and rotation.
+Craters must balance exploring to find food with conserving energy for survival.
+When a crater runs out of energy, it disappears and becomes a food pellet, creating a natural energy cycle in the ecosystem.

 ## Customization
 Edit `craters_sim.py` to modify:
-- Number of craters
+- Number of craters and food pellets
-- Simulation parameters
+- Energy consumption and replenishment rates
 - Neural network architecture
 - Sensor range and sensitivity